Nicolaus Germanus: Ptolemy's Geographia

 Nicolaus Germanus was an influential figure in the modernization and popularization of Ptolemy's Geographia.
 At least fifteen manuscript copies of Geographia were authored by Germanus or immediately copied from his work.
 Except for the 1482 Florence edition, all versions printed in the fifteenth century were based on his manuscripts.

 Scholars group his manuscripts into three recensions (versions), roughly based on the number of maps included and the type of map projection used.
 His first recension (ca. 1460 to 1466) contains only the original twenty-seven Ptolemaic maps (tabulae antiquae) drawn using a trapezoid projection of which Germanus claimed to be the author.
-In the so called "Donis projection", latitude is reflected by parallel lines while longitude lines converge towards the pole.
-This recension served as the basis for the Rome edition ofGeographia printed in 1478 and reprinted in 1490.
+In the so-called "Donis projection", latitude is reflected by parallel lines while longitude lines converge towards the pole.
+This recension served as the basis for the Rome edition of Geographia printed in 1478 and reprinted in 1490.
 Henricus Martellus Germanus also adopted the trapezoid projection in 1480 for his manuscript version of Geographia.

 The second recension (1466 to 1468) includes the twenty-seven tabulae antiquae and three new maps (tabulae modernae) covering northern Europe, Spain and France.
 His representation of the Scandinavian region, including Iceland and Greenland, reflected a more accurate depiction provided by Danish cartographer Claudius Clavus.
 The world map in this recension was drawn using the homeotheric projection which Ptolemy called superior but more difficult to construct.
 This recension was the basis for the Ulm edition printed in 1482 and 1486 in Ulm.
 It was the first edition of Geographia to be printed north of the Alps and the first atlas to be colored in-house prior to sale.
 It was printed using woodcuts prepared by Johannes de Armsheim who first introduced the practice of engravers signing their maps.

 His last recension (1468 to 1482) added two more maps depicting Italy and Palestine and extended the world map to include northern Europe, although his placement of Iceland and Greenland were notably less accurate than his previous portrayal.
 Printed in 1482, Berlinghieri's Geographia uses a mix of maps from this recension and earlier ones.

 The 1482 editions of Ulm and Berlinghieri contain the first modern maps (derived from Germanus) to appear in print.
 Germanus introduced other cartographic innovations including the use of dots or circles to mark the exact position of localities and dotted lines to indicate frontiers.